Rafael Devers Player Props: Red Sox vs. Tigers

 Rafael Devers At The Plate

-- Devers is hitting .323 with three doubles, two home runs and two walks.
+- Devers is hitting .343 with three doubles, four home runs and two walks.

-- Among the qualifying batters in MLB, he ranks 50th in batting average, 77th in on-base percentage, and 30th in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 36th, his on-base percentage ranks 62nd, and he is eighth in the league in slugging.

-- Devers has picked up a hit in 71.4% of his seven games this season, with at least two hits in 57.1% of those games.
+- In 75.0% of his eight games this season, Devers has picked up at least one hit.
+He's also had five multi-hit games.

-- He has homered in two of seven games played this year, and in 6.3% of his plate appearances.

-- In three games this year, Devers has picked up an RBI, with more than one RBI once.
+- In four games this season (50.0%), Devers has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in five of seven games (71.4%), including multiple runs twice.
+- In six of eight games this year, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.